Menu

 Set pieces

-These may be nonstick, and you should again receive two to three different sizes.
+• Saucepans: These may be nonstick, and you should again receive two to three different sizes.
 All should have lids.
-Saucepans are go-to essentials for whipping up soups, stews, and sauces.
+Saucepans are go-to essentials for whipping up soups, stews and sauces.

-Generally included in a set, this flat pan is typically nonstick andis designed to cook items like pancakes.
+• Griddle: Generally included in a set, this flat pan is typically nonstick and is designed to cook items like pancakes.

-Other pieces can vary greatly and include everything from steamer inserts to egg pans.
-Also included may be accessories such as spatulas, spoons, or forks.
+• Other pieces: Other pieces can vary greatly and include everything from steamer inserts to egg pans to wok pans.
+Also included may be accessories such as spatulas, spoons, ladles or forks.
 Some sets include a recipe collection along with a user manual.

 Acceptable weight

 Weight can be an issue with some cookware sets.
-A heavy pot on its own usually won’t be too cumbersome, beautiful you add the weight of the food being cooked, and a few pounds can make a big difference in user comfort.
+A heavy pot on its own usually won’t be too cumbersome, but once you add the weight of the food being cooked, a few pounds can make a big difference in user comfort.

 Be sure you’re comfortable with the weight and balance of all the pieces in a cookware set.
 If you are shopping online, the product specs should provide some information about how much the pieces weigh and how they feel in the hand.